 2. Understand your own emotions to leave a toxic relationship with dignity

-If you are in a toxic relationship, there is a good chance you have neatly packed and locked your feelings away in a closet.
-The reason you’re putting yourself through something so gut-wrenching is that you may be being ignorant of your own feelings and needs.
+If you are in a toxic relationship, there is a good chance you have neatly packed up and locked your feelings away in a closet.
+The reason you’re putting yourself through something so gut-wrenching is that you may be ignorant of your own feelings and needs.
+You deny your feelings of fear, anxiety, sorrow, and anger, so that you don’t have to think about your need for happiness, love, respect, and fairness in the relationship.

 3. Figure out what’s stopping you from ending toxic relationships